learnsia/h2HMessenger/README.md

 1. Extract the file to a web directory.

-tar xzvf <package version>
+ tar xzvf &lt;package version>

 2. Configure the file "function.php" to your environment.

 3. Create the database:

-mysqladmin -u <user> -p create h2HMessenger
+  mysqladmin -u &lt;user> -p create h2HMessenger

 4. Import the DB schema:

-mysql -u <user> -p h2HMessenger < enc.sql
+  mysql -u &lt;user> -p h2HMessenger < enc.sql

   (If you use a tool such as PHPMYAdmin, then create the DB in that manner)

 Two-factor authentication: